 Internet usage around the world

-Next, let’s take a look at some statistics about internet usage in different countries and regions around the world.
+Next, let’s look at some statistics about internet usage in different countries and regions worldwide.

 How many internet users are there in the US?

 There are over 297.3 million internet users in the US, which is around 88.5% of the population.
 That’s according to data from Internet World Stats from 2022.